technomancy/leiningen/doc/TUTORIAL.md

 After you've updated `:dependencies`, `lein` will still need to be able to find the library in some repository like clojars or your `~/.m2` directory.
-If `lein` complains with a message like "Could not find artifact suchwow:jar:0.3.9", it's possible that you're using different version in `project.clj` and `suchwow/project.clj`.
+If `lein` complains with a message like "Could not find artifact suchwow:jar:0.3.9", it's possible that `project.clj` and `suchwow/project.clj` have different version numbers.
 It's also possible that you're working on the main project and `suchwow` at the same time, have bumped the version number in both project files, but still have the old version in your local Maven repository.
 Run `lein install` in the `suchwow` directory.
 That is: the `suchwow`